So this one's pretty simple:

 - The irony is that he's actually a thoroughly likeable person, and one of the few heroes who can rival Superman in terms of general trust and respect.
 Hasn't stopped the jokes, of course.

 - In one issue of Titans, he insists the team can't reveal their secret identities to the newbies, even when they're just hanging out.
 Arsenal interrupts Tempest when the latter tries to make the obvious joke.

 - And then finally just straight-out said in Batgirl (Rebirth): In a flashback to her early days as Batgirl, Babs is angry with Robin for using the fact he knows her secret identity, but not vice versa, and tells him "You're a dick, you know?"
 Robin laughingly replies "You have no idea."

 - In Gotham City Garage, Dick tries -and fails- to use Kara Gordon as a bait to escape from a killer robot, which gives us the next exchange:

 Kara: But it''ll keep following one of us!

 Kara: What?
 Come back, you complete and total dick!

 Dick: What can I say, it's in the name!

-- Double-entendres aside, this name is such an important part of who he is that when he was Put on a Bus in 2018 via gunshot-induced brain damage, amnesia, and deciding to rename himself as "Ric" as a symbol that he absolutely refused to be Nightwing ever again there was absolutely nobody who was okay with it (yes, especially the "Ric" thing).
+- Double-entendres aside, this name is such an important part of who he is that when he was Put on a Bus in 2018 via gunshot-induced brain damage, amnesia, and deciding to rename himself as "Ric" as a symbol that he absolutely refused to be Nightwing ever again, there was absolutely no one who was okay with it (yes, especially the "Ric" thing).